 - a.
 (10 points) Project that provides housing for mixed income (i.e., that have no more than 80 percent Tax Credit-eligible units), including projects financed with private activity bonds.
-CHFA requires that subject to the Code's "available unit rule" requirements, low-income set-aside units be distributed proportionately throughout the bedroom/bath mix and type.
-Both market-rate and low-income units must have the same design regarding unit amenities and square footage (See Section 3.0). - b.
-(Five points) Projects of 50 or fewer units - c.
+CHFA requires that subject to the Code's "available unit rule" requirements, low-income set- aside units be distributed proportionately throughout the bedroom/bath mix and type.
+Both market-rate and low-income units must have the same design regarding unit amenities and square footage (See Section 3.O). - b.
+(Five points) Projects of 50 or fewer units Projects located in non-metro counties that have a population of 180,000 or less. - c.
 (Five points) Rehabilitation of blighted buildings or locally or federally designated historic structures.
 Blighted buildings are buildings that are in severe disrepair, including, but not limited to, boarded-up, abandoned, or uninhabitable buildings, all of which have serious building code violations.
 Rehabilitation expenditures must be at least \$7,600 in hard costs per unit to be eligible for rehabilitation Tax Credits.
 Substantial rehabilitation projects that are changing the building's use to residential but do not fit the above description of a blighted building do not qualify for points under this category. - d.
-(15 points) Preservation projects, defined as existing Tax Credit projects that are eligible for acquisition/rehabilitation Tax Credits that are retaining their current income targeting; projects eligible for acquisition/rehabilitation Tax Credits that have federally subsidized rental assistance (HUD Section 8, Rural Development Section 515, etc.). - e.
-(One point) No-smoking policy, defined as projects that will institute a no-smoking policy for 100 percent of the project, which includes anywhere inside the building or on the grounds of the property.
+(15 points) Preservation projects, which are defined as existing Tax Credit projects that are in year 25 or later of their Extended Use period, or developments eligible for acquisition/rehabilitation Tax Credits that are retaining their current income targeting;

+projects eligible for acquisition/rehabilitation Tax Credits that have federally subsidized rental assistance (HUD Section 8, Rural Development Section 515, etc.).with project-based rental assistance or other operating subsidies guaranteed through a rental assistance contract (e.g. HUD Section 8, Rural Development Section 515, etc.) that is within three years of expiration.

+- e.
+(One point) No-smoking policy, defined as projects that will institute a nosmoking policy for 100 percent of the project, which includes anywhere inside the building or on the grounds of the property.
 Policy needs to be provided at time of Application. - f.
 (Five points) Projects maximizing construction efficiency by utilizing factory-built construction, prefabricated components.

-4. Applicant Characteristics
+g.
+Applicant Characteristics